lockermanwxlf/Tiktok-Scraper/README.md

 ```

 # Issues
-Likely, regardless of how long you wait between profiles and downloads, you are going to get rate limited by TikTok.
-They will just give you a 403 forbidden when visiting a user's page.
-You can use a VPN to bypass this.

 If you are reporting an issue with the driver itself (for example, Tiktok likes to change the class names in their DOM often), please report it in the [tiktok_driver repo](https://github.com/lockermanwxlf/Tiktok-Driver) instead.